-With this, we can now state our main hypothesis: As the combined index of political uncertainty (at the time of the court's creation or reform) increases, the likelihood that the design of the court's selection system will lower opportunity costs for judges' also increases.
-As a secondary hypothesis, we expect changes in retention systems to raise opportunity costs for the judges as the overall level of political uncertainty declines.
+With this, we can now state our main hypothesis: In general, as the combined index of political uncertainty increases, the likelihood that the design of the court's selection/retention system will lower opportunity costs for judges' also increases.
+As a secondary hypothesis, we expect that, as the overall level of political uncertainty in a given society and for the relevant actors declines, any changes in selection/retention systems will serve to raise opportunity costs for the judges.
 We plan to assess both predictions against data collected on selection systems in the U.S. states and those in all countries with constitutional courts.